Kumul Consolidated Holdings

 KCH is the entity which holds in trust, the Government’s non-petroleum and non-mining assets.
 KCH (formerly known as IPBC) was established in July 2002 under the Independent Public Business Corporation of Papua New Guinea Act 2002 (the “IPBC Act”).
 KCH, is mandated to hold all Government-owned commercial assets in trust and to manage those assets to improve commercial performance and underpin economic development.
 KCH is not responsible for the Government’s mineral, oil and gas assets.

-Kumul Consolidated Holding’s unifying values of integrity, passion and professionalism are epitomised in one common goal: to ensure quality SOE service provision to the people of PNG.
+Kumul Consolidated holding’s unifying values of integrity, passion and professionalism are epitomised in one common goal to ensure quality SOE service provision to the people of Papua New Guinea.

 KCH is an entity established under the Kumul Consolidated Holidings Act 2002 (as amended- KCH Act.
 And is the Trustee of the General Business Trust that holds, in trust on behalf of the Government and people of Papua New Guinea, the shares of State-Owned Enterprises (SOEs) in the non-mining and no petroleum sectors.
 It also manages infrastructure projects throughout PNG such as hydorelectric power facilities, metropolitan sewerage systems and port developments.